 Park administrators announced a potential partnership between the park district and the proposed operator of the casino, Hard Rock International.

-In return, the company has committed incorporate a music production studio at Washington Park Community Center, build an outdoor amphitheater at Levings Lake, provide enhanced performance opportunities and make possible improvements to the Sinnisssippi Music Shell.
+In return, the company has committed incorporate a music production studio at Washington Park Community Center, build an outdoor amphitheater at Levings Park, provide enhanced performance opportunities and make possible improvements to the Sinnisssippi Music Shell.
 Hard Rock has also agreed to provide support for neighborhood youth programs.

 The partnership would only take place if the Hard Rock project is approved by Rockford City Council and the Illinois Gaming Board.